-Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to greater generosity.
-Only about ten percent of taxpayers now itemize, however, and multiple measures show that both the amount given and the number of donors were declining prior to the pandemic.
-Giving appears to have increased during the pandemic, especially smaller gifts, due to the temporary provision that allowed people to deduct up to \$300 of charitable gifts even if they do not itemize.
-We urge Congress to:
+Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to give more.
+Charitable giving accounts for more than one-third of museums' operating funds.
+Only about ten percent of taxpayers now itemize deductions, however, and both the amount given and the number of donors were declining prior to the pandemic.
+Smaller gifts increased during the pandemic due to the enactment of the temporary deduction for nonitemizers.
+We ask members of the House and Senate to: